nikospara/realworld-v2/realworld-v2-user-module/realworld-v2-user-jaxrs/src/site/markdown/api.md

 Example request body: same as for registration.

-Authentication required, returns a User.
+Authentication required, returns 204 "No Content".

 All fields are optional.